Tacna Province (Chile): History

-Map showing the Tacna-Arica dispute and its solution.
+Map of the dispute and its resolution.

+Prior to its formal establishment, its area had already been de facto administered by the Chilean Army since 1880, following an eight month military campaign that took place during the War of the Pacific.
+It became part of its Apostolic Vicariate of Tarapacá (later known as the Diocese of Iquique from December 1929 onwards), which became independent from the diocese of Arequipa in 1882.

-The province was first established on 31 October 1883, by a law promulgated by President Domingo Santa María which defined its limits as the Sama River to the north, the Quebrada de Camarones to the south, the Andes mountain range to the east, and the Pacific Ocean to the west.
-This was under the conditions of the Treaty of Ancón, by means of which Chile achieved dominion over the Tarapacá Department, and possession of the provinces of Tacna and Arica for a decade, after which a plebiscite was to be held in 1894 to determine the region's sovereignty, however, it was never carried out.
+The province was first established on 31 October 1884, by a law promulgated by President Domingo Santa María which defined its limits as the Sama River to the north, the Quebrada de Camarones to the south, the Andes mountain range to the east, and the Pacific Ocean to the west.
+This was under the conditions of the Treaty of Ancón, by means of which Chile achieved dominion over the Peruvian department of Tarapacá, and possession of the provinces of Tacna and Arica for a decade, after which a plebiscite was to be held in 1894 to determine the region's sovereignty, however, it was never carried out.
 The provisional legal organization would end up working for 50 years, until 1929.

 During its early years, resistance was at its peak, with some Peruvian military personnel organizing guerrillas, such as Gregorio Albarracín's, of about a hundred men, which were defeated in battle in 1882, with Albarracín and his son being killed in action.

-On 26 December 1908, half of Arica, then in the Province of Tacna, was destroyed by an earthquake.
+On 26 December 1908, half of Arica was destroyed by an earthquake.
 The city, as well as the region, were similarly affected by the much stronger earthquake in Valparaíso that happened just a couple of months prior, as well as its aftershocks.